Mutagen-Modding/Mutagen/docs/best-practices/Read-Only.md

 ### Readonly Increases Speed
 A lot of Mutagen's speed comes from short circuiting unnecessary work.
 A big way it does this is by exposing readonly records in a highly specialized fashion that are very lightweight and fast.
 But one of their downsides is they are read only.

-As soon as you want to modify something, you have to first convert it to a settable version of the record.
-This means creating a more "normal" settable `Npc` class, and reading ALL the data within that record to fill out each field one by one.
-This is often a waste of time.

 ```cs
 foreach (var npc in mod.Npcs)